Saying that hiring people is a daunting task is an understatement; hiring people is stressful, costly, risky, and time-consuming as hell.

 Promote the jobs at the right places

-The secret of jobs is joining and targeting the right Facebook and LinkedIn groups.
+The secret of promoting jobs is in joining and targeting the right Facebook and LinkedIn groups.

 We have had some of our best results hiring people by posting the ads in Facebook groups.
 Also, LinkedIn recently added a feature that allows you to include a video on your profile.
 Making a short video doesn’t need to cost much at all, and it can help to grab the attention of the best talent while showcasing what your company is all about.